enterpriseDomain/ClassMaker/README.md

 Class-Manufacturer
 ============

 This is a library for creation in runtime of exploitable in-place Java classes, based on Ecore metamodel.
-These classes immediately available to library's client program through reflective interface.
+These classes are immediately available to library's client program through reflective interface.

 Usage sample: